A new dynamic of relationship with the community

 Aula Verde is an environmental education and values promotion program developed by the Network of Private Wildlife Reserves of Nicaragua to which MLR Forestal belongs.
 This project offers the opportunity to discover nature through experiments and games and is carried out with primary school students outside the classroom, in green areas, in contact with the environment.

-Employees, the soul of MLR Forestal
+Collaborators, the soul of MLR Forestal

-Lucia Garcia | Nursery Area
+Lucía García | Nursery Area

-Felix Jaime Silva Head of forest harvesting
+Félix Jaime Silva | Head of Forestry